 What Should A Project Proposal Include?

-There isn’t a one-size-fits-all, silver bullet format or definitive list of ingredients for a project proposal, but here’s a basic structure to make sure you cover off all of the important information needed for a successful proposal:
+There isn’t a one-size-fits-all, silver bullet format or definitive list of ingredients for an effective project proposal, but here’s a list of the most common sections needed to make sure you cover all of your bases:

 Example Project Proposal Outline

-Provide a brief (max 1-2 page) introduction that summarizes the challenge, the solution, and the approach you’d take for project stakeholders.
+Provide a brief (max 1-2 paragraph) introduction that summarizes the challenge, the solution, and the approach you’d take for project stakeholders.

 Reframe the challenge and project background in a way that shows you understand the realities, constraints, and inherent value of solving that challenge.